ferchaure/celestina/README.md

 celestina
 =========

-A graphical tool for the qualitative analysis of the merge operation in Wave_clus
+A graphical tool for the qualitative analysis of the merge operation in [Wave_clus](https://github.com/csn-le/wave_clus).

+How to use:

+Run celestina and load sorting data from "times_" files or Wave_clus gui in the same Matlab.

 Requirements: